benkoshy/pagy/docs/resources/RBS.md

 ===

 !!!warning
-Please report any issue with signatures by opening a [new RBS issue](https://github.com/ddnexus/pagy/issues/new?template=Signatures.yml).
+Please report any issue with signatures by opening a [New RBS Issue](https://github.com/ddnexus/pagy/issues/new?template=Signatures.yml).
 !!!